luizClaudioMendes/KotlinForJavaDevelopers/Materia.md

 **If you are not sure about the right amount of precedence and to make the code more readable, prefer the parentheses in all such confusing use cases.**

+### Nullable types under the hood

+Under the hood, nullable types are implemented using annotations.
+@Nullable, @NotNull annotations

+The Kotlin compilers simply adds **Nullable** and **NotNullable** annotations to the corresponding types usages. **Which gives us no performance overheads when using Nullable types**.

+There is another solution to the same Nullability problem which is called **Optional** or Option types.

+#### Optional objects
+They are** special library classes that store value or absence of of the value and you can check whether the value is available or not**.

+That solves the same problem as nullable types because optional allow you to say explicitly whether the variable can have no value option similar to null or not.

+Despite nullable types and optional solve the same problem, **they are very different in terms of the performance**.

+**Optional** type is a **wrapper that stores the reference to the initial object**.

+For each optional value an **extra object is created**.

+At the same time, **nullable** types **don't create any wrappers**.

+They are implemented by annotations.

+To make sure understand it answer these questions.

+**How many objects are created to store the value of a nullable string?**

+The answers options are either** two objects** or **only one**.

+*Only one object is created to store string value, there is no additional wrapper as with optionals.*

+When you use nullable types under the hood, the Kotlin compiler adds additional annotations which are only checked at the compilation time.

+    fun foo(): String = "foo"

+is unde the hood

+    @NotNull
+    public static final String foo() {
+    	return "foo";
+    }

+and

+    fun bar(): String? = "bar"

+is under the hood

+    @Nullable
+    public static final String bar () {
+    	return "bar";
+    }

+**At run time, nullable string is the same string as our Java string. **

+Both types, string and nullable string corresponds to Java string type in Java, but with different annotations.
+A run time is one string, there is no wrap.
+All the checks going on at the compilation time with the help of annotations.

+That's the end of the first story.

+Now the story not about annotations but about nullability and generics.

+in case a, List<Int?> means that the list is created and never null. the content of the list is what changes. it can be Int or null.

+so accessing list a, the values can be an integer or null.

+now case b, List<Int>?, that means that the list can be null (never created) but since it was created, the values inside can only be integers and never null

+with this in mind, you can see the difference between **a list of nullable elements and a nullable list**.

+When you use a list of ints, you can put the question mark after int, or after list itself, or in both places.

+The first one means that every element might be either null or not null.

+And the second one means the whole list might be either null or not null.

+To better understand that mark the lines that need a question mark to make the code compile.
+Of course, you can add a question mark to each line to make every access save and to make every int nullable int, but that's not the question. **The question is which are the minimum amount of questions marks to make this compile**.
+Add only the question that are really needed.

+      fun foo(list1: List<Int?>, list2: List<Int>?) {
+    #1  list1.size
+    #2  list2.size

+    #3  val i: Int =
+    #4    list1.get(0)
+    #5  val j: Int =
+    #6    list2.get(0)
+      }

+answer:

+    #2, #3, #5, #6

+Let's do the cases one by one,
+* the first list is the list of nullable values, we can reference it without a problem because it's a not null reference.
+But when we try to assign the first element into a variable, we see an error.
+The inferred type is nullable int, but int was expected.
+The content of the list was nullable ints and the type of the first element nullable int.
+That means that we need to add a question mark to the type of the i variable.
+That's all for the first choice.

+* For the second case, it's a little bit more complicated.
+We have a nullable list and that means that both accesses won't compile.
+We need here safe access, we can add a couple of question marks to fix that.
+And now here's the tricky place because we've added a question mark that makes line 6 uncompiled.
+We have the type mismatch, infer type is nullable int, but regular intervals expected.
+That makes us add another question mark to line 5.

+So the answer is lies, 2,3, 5, and 6.